• Skip to primary navigation

 An easy summer appetizer, this Caprese Burrata Bruschetta comes together in just a few minutes.
 Toasted bruschetta is rubbed with garlic while still warm.
 Then topped with creamy burrata, ripe sliced cherry tomatoes, fresh basil, and drizzled sweet balsamic glaze.

-There's nothing like kicking off the start of summer by enjoying some fresh tomatoes picked from the garden.
-This Caprese Burrata Bruschetta with Balsamic Glaze recipe is guaranteed to be a crowd-pleaser.
 Lightly toasted bread slices, creamy burrata cheese, ripe tomatoes, fresh basil leaves, and a drizzle of sweet balsamic glaze create the perfect quick and easy appetizer recipe.
-If you love burrata, you'll love this Olive Tapenade and Burrata Crostini recipe as well.
+If you love burrata, you'll love this Olive Tapenade and Burrata Crostini and this Burrata Caprese Salad as well.

 So you might ask, what is the difference between balsamic vinegar and balsamic glaze?
 Balsamic glaze, also known as balsamic reduction, is essentially balsamic vinegar and sugar simmered and reduced to a thicker consistency like syrup.
 As a result, the mixture becomes a sticky and sweet topping delicious in a variety of dishes.
 I also use this balsamic glaze in this Caprese Gnocchi Sheet Pan Recipe.